Amazon in deal with German watchdog to overhaul marketplace terms

 Among the changes in its new terms of service, Amazon will comply with European rules governing liability towards its business partners on its European platforms, whereas earlier it had faced no such liability.

-The changes will directly affect 300,000 merchants active on Amazon.de, the company's German site, of which an estimated 60-65 per cent are German.
-The site turned over 20 billion euros last year, making it by far the biggest of Amazon's European sites.
+The changes will directly affect 300,000 merchants active on Amazon.de, the company's German site, of which an estimated 60 per cent to 65 per cent are German.
+REUTERS

-The German cartel office said it had consulted closely with the European Commission on its probe, as well as with regulators in Austria and Luxembourg that have also opened anti-trust cases against Amazon.